Trends in Premarital Cohabitation Rate 2006–2010

 Age of Cohabitation

-Over 25% of women had cohabited by age 20, and nearly 75% had done so by age 30, indicating that cohabitation is becoming a common experience among younger women.
+Over 25% of women had cohabited by age 20, and nearly 75% had done so by age 30, indicating that cohabitation is becoming a common experience among younger women according to some reports.

 Race and Ethnicity